Exact logic

 If you are evaluating the same problem as an owner, operator, or team lead, the matching guide focuses on fit, constraints, and rollout questions.

-He was running a $5.2 million agency based entirely on gut feel.
-He had a sense that things were “going okay” but no data to back it up.
+That’s an agency being run on gut feel.
+There’s a sense that things are “going okay,” but no data to back it up.
 No benchmarks to compare against.
-No way to identify what was working and what wasn’t.
+No way to identify what’s working and what isn’t.

 That’s the problem.
 Without KPI tracking, you can’t make informed decisions.
 You’re managing based on hunches, anecdotes, and whoever complains the loudest.